nmm-fct-unl/ubiSOM2023/README.md

 [Prof. Nuno Marques](mailto:nmm@fct.unl.pt?subject=[GitHub]MultiSOM)

+## Instalation

+Copy the supplied files to a folder on your computer, adjust folder names in plot.py.
+You may finetune configuartion paramethers in wine.mSOM and prototypes.py.
+Start processing with multiSOM_P2.pde, assuring you have the provided libraries available.
 ## References

 Silva, B., & Marques, N. (2015).
 The ubiquitous self-organizing map for non-stationary data streams.
 Journal of Big Data.